Jonathan2251/lbd/source/gpu.rst

 .. [#metadata] This can be done by llvm metadata. http://llvm.org/docs/LangRef.html#namedmetadatastructure http://llvm.org/docs/LangRef.html#metadata

 .. [#samplervar] The type of 'sampler uniform variable' called "sampler variables". http://math.hws.edu/graphicsbook/c6/s4.html

+.. [#descriptorreg] When performing a texture fetch, the addresses to read pixel data from are computed by reading the GPRs that hold the texture descriptor and the GPRs that hold the texture coordinates.
+It's mostly just general purpose memory fetching. https://www.gamedev.net/forums/topic/681503-texture-units/ And as my experienced gpu texture instruction providing operand V# S# (the numbers of Vertex and Fragment Shader descriptor registers) to selecting descriptor registers.

 .. [#mesawiki] https://en.wikipedia.org/wiki/Mesa_(computer_graphics)